-Your primary concern, if you’re buying a small TV, should be the space where your TV will be placed.
+If you’re buying a small TV, your primary concern should be the space where your TV will be placed.
 If you do not have a big unobstructed wall, then a big TV is out of the question.

 It is not only about the price of the TV but about how it will enhance your space.
 The right TV will not take away your precious space and will not feel out of place either.